 “For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God”.
 1 Corinthians 1:18

-That day the Cross stood as a mark of humiliation of Jesus, the crucifixion as a mark of painful endurance of Jesus and the message on the Cross as a mark of eternal salvation through Jesus so that today the message of the Cross becomes the power of God to us.
+That day the cross stood as a mark of humiliation of Jesus, the crucifixion as a mark of painful endurance of Jesus and the message on the cross as a mark of eternal salvation through Jesus so that today the message of the cross becomes the power of God to us.
 The strongest weapon one can ever have is the Power of God.
-But contrary to the usual strong weapons, this is so unique that it is neither filled with hatred nor with piercing fiery bullets and has no intention to kill but to save.
+But contrary to the usual strong weapons, this is so unique that it is neither filled with hatred nor has intention to kill others but to save.
 This weapon is filled with divine care, sacrifice and love.
-This weapon though strong, teaches us to suffer, to be humble, to be patient and to endure.
+This weapon, though strong, teaches us to be humble, to be patient, to suffer, and to endure.
 This weapon is given to us to overcome temptations, to resist evil and to trample Satan.

 May God strengthen our prayer lives and our burden to live for Him.
-May we be His warriors in rescuing those perishing souls with His power, the mightiest weapon we possess.
+May we become His warriors in rescuing those perishing souls with His power, the mightiest weapon we possess.